John Goodman: Personal life

+In 2024, Goodman narrated ads for Democratic candidate Lucas Kunce's campaign in the 2024 United States Senate election in Missouri against incumbent Republican Senator Josh Hawley.

+In January 2025, Goodman's second home in Pacific Palisades, Los Angeles was destroyed by the Palisades Fire.

+Health

 In a 2009 interview, Goodman discussed his struggles with alcoholism:

-In October 2012, he stated: "If I'd picture in my mind a drink—usually straight out of the bottle—I couldn't not do it," noting that while acting in plays he would "have the shakes so bad I'd have to have a drink to get through the show.
+In October 2012, Goodman stated: "If I'd picture in my mind a drink—usually straight out of the bottle—I couldn't not do it," noting that while acting in plays he would "have the shakes so bad I'd have to have a drink to get through the show.
 I'm lucky I never got fired."
 Sober since 2007, Goodman tries to attend an Alcoholics Anonymous meeting every morning.

 Goodman was once known for his sizable frame, at one point weighing close to 400 lb.
-However, by August 2010, he had lost 100 lb through a program of exercise and food journaling.
+However, by August 2010, Goodman had lost 100 lb through a program of exercise and food journaling.
 His new figure attracted attention at the Toronto International Film Festival in September 2015 and the BFI London Film Festival in October 2015.
+By June 2024, it was reported that Goodman had lost over 90 kg.